 In addition to the date and time the respective data for temperature at the measurement cell, glucose reading and lactate reading will be logged.
 If the controller is active, the respective feed rate (1 = 100%) is recorded.
-If the device is in the M4 mode, the port for which the values apply is logged as well.
+The port for which the values apply is logged as well.